microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

-To create this custom PlayIcon class, you run a Lottie JSON file (with markers) through the Windows [CodeGen](https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen) tool to generate the animation code as a C# class.
+To create this custom PlayIcon class, you run a Lottie JSON file (with markers) through the Windows [CodeGen](https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen) tool to generate the animation code as a C# or C++/WinRT class.

 Once you run your Lottifile through codegen you can add the output class to your project.
 Follow the steps in the